plangrid/flask-rebar/docs/pydantic.rst

        page_width: float

-Pass the cached Flask-Rebar schema to a handler. ``validated_body`` returns the Pydantic model that validated the request (compatible with type hints):
+Pass the model class straight to a handler; Flask-Rebar detects Pydantic models automatically and adapts them, the same way it already does for plain Marshmallow schema classes. ``validated_body`` returns the Pydantic model that validated the request (compatible with type hints):

 .. code-block:: python